Philadelphia Vicodin or OxyContin Possession Lawyer

 Vicodin and OxyContin Possession Defense Lawyer Serving Philadelphia

 If your freedom is threatened because of charges of drug possession, don’t risk it with a second-rate defense attorney.
-The experienced professionals at The Law Office of Lloyd Long can help fight your charges and see that they are reduced or dismissed so you can get back to your life.
+The experienced Philadelphia criminal lawyers at The Law Office of Lloyd Long can help fight your charges and see that they are reduced or dismissed so you can get back to your life.
 To speak to an attorney or set up a consultation, visit us online or call (215) 302-0171 right away.